Sholay: Music

 R. D. Burman composed the film's music, and the lyrics were written by Anand Bakshi.
 The songs used in the film, and released on the original soundtrack are listed below.
 Following that is a list of unused tracks and dialogues which were released later on an updated soundtrack.

+Kishore Kumar, Lata Mangeshkar and Manna Dey performed vocals for Dharmendra, Malini and Bachchan, respectively.

 The song "Mehbooba Mehbooba" was sung by its composer, R. D. Burman, who received his sole Filmfare Award nomination for playback singing for his effort.
 The song, which is often featured on Bollywood hit song compilations, is based on "Say You Love Me" by Greek singer Demis Roussos.

 "Mehbooba Mehbooba" has been extensively anthologised, remixed, and recreated.
 A version was created in 2005 by the Kronos Quartet for their Grammy-nominated album You've Stolen My Heart, featuring Asha Bhosle.
 It was also remixed and sung by Himesh Reshammiya, along with Bhosle, in his debut acting film Aap Kaa Surroor (2007).
 "Yeh Dosti" has been called the ultimate friendship anthem.
 It was remixed and sung by Shankar Mahadevan and Udit Narayan for the 2010 Malayalam film Four Friends, and also in 2010 it was used to symbolise India's friendship with the United States during a visit from President Barack Obama.

 Several songs from the soundtrack were included in the annual Binaca Geetmala list of top filmi songs.
 "Mehbooba Mehooba" was listed at No. 24 on the 1975 list, and at No. 6 on the 1976 list.
 "Koi Haseena" was listed at No. 30 in 1975, and No. 20 in 1976.
 "Yeh Dosti" was listed at No. 9 in 1976.
 Despite the soundtrack's success, at the time, the songs from Sholay attracted less attention than the film's dialogue—a rarity for Hindi language films.
 The producers were thus prompted to release records with only dialogue.
 Taken together, the album sales reached an unprecedented 500,000 units.
 By 1979, the soundtrack went Platinum (equivalent to 1 million sales at the time), becoming one of the top-selling Bollywood soundtracks of the 1970s.

 Music critic Oli Marlow reviewed the soundtrack in 2013, calling it a unique fusion of religious, folk, and classical music, with influences from around the world.
 He also commented on the sound design of the film, calling it psychedelic, and saying that there was "a lot of incredible incidental music" in the film that was not included in the soundtrack releases.
 In a 1999 paper submitted to London's Symposium on Sound in Cinema, film critic Shoma A. Chatterji said, "Sholay offers a model lesson on how sound can be used to signify the terror a character evokes.
 Sholay is also exemplary in its use of soundmatching to jump cut to a different scene and time, without breaking the continuity of the narrative, yet, intensifying the drama."